kelsi2/react_udemuy/expensify-app/README.md

 - Since this is a nested folder inside a repo (package.json is not at the top level) need to use a different command to run the build: `git subtree push --prefix expensify-app heroku master`
   - Yarn.lock must be committed!!
 If it is ignored the deploy will not work

-* Can use git commit -a to add modified files, this will not work for new files
+* Can use git commit -am (add and message flags) to add modified files, this will not work for new files